symblai/symbl-docs/what-is-symbl.md

 ---

-[Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform that analyzes conversation data and lets you generate:
+[Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform that analyzes conversation data and lets you:

+- Generate **Conversation Intelligence** like Sentiment Analysis, Action Items, Topics, Trackers, Summary and much more in your applications.
-- **Speech-to-text capabilities** like Transcription, Speaker Separation and Speaker Diarization.
+- Generate **Speech-to-text capabilities** like Transcription, Speaker Separation and Speaker Diarization.
 - Works with **multi-channel data**: Video, Audio, Text and Streaming.
-- Generates **Conversation Intelligence** like Sentiment Analysis, Action Items, Topics, Trackers, Summary and much more in your applications.

 ## How Symbl Works
 ---